geoscixyz/em/content/geophysical_surveys/dcr/physics.rst

 decreases around it; this is often referred to as :ref:`current channeling<dc_e_field>`.
 Conversely, current lines get deflected around the resistor.

-`[Pause]` The accumulation of charges occurs at the interface between conductivity contrasts.
-Note that the difference in polarity between the conductive and resistive anomaly is as predicted by the :ref:`theory<bound_charge_Q>`.
+`[Pause]` Charges accumulate at the interface between conductivity contrasts.
+Note the difference in charge polarity as the current flows into the conductive and resistive spheres.
+The polarities agree with those predicted by theory :ref:`theory<bound_charge_Q>`.
 Also note how the spatial distribution of charges on the spheres changes as the current source is moved.